rust-lang/book/src/ch20-03-advanced-types.md

 {{#rustdoc_include ../listings/ch20-advanced-features/no-listing-06-result-alias/src/lib.rs:there}}
 ```

-The type alias helps in two ways: it makes code easier to write _and_ it gives
+The type alias helps in two ways: It makes code easier to write _and_ it gives
 us a consistent interface across all of `std::io`.
 Because it’s an alias, it’s
 just another `Result<T, E>`, which means we can use any methods that work on
 `Result<T, E>` with it, as well as special syntax like the `?` operator.